jkbSeven/yt-video-downloader/README.md

 If you want to make .exe out of it use the auto-py-to-exe library: ``pip install auto-py-to-exe``

 All modules required are listed in requirements.txt, simply make a venv and ``pip install -r requirements.txt``

+## TODO
+- add conversion to other media formats
+- improve error handling
+- add ability for user to change the output name